bu-ist/bu-section-editing/readme.txt

 5. Fully integrated with navigation management views presented by the BU Navigation plugin

 == Changelog ==

+= 0.10.0 =
+* Conform to WP Coding Standards
+* Tested for 6.7.2 compatibility

 = 0.9.9 =
 * Allow to add/edit posts of custom types